tkrajina/10000sentences/README.md

 Text-to-speech is available for some languages (depending on your Android phone and version).

 All words can be shared/opened with Google Translate (or any other translate app) or AnkiDroid (or any other flashcard or spaced repetition app).
-If you use Google translate, enable "Tap to translate" and then just use the "To clipboard" option to show the Google Translate widget.
+If you use Google translate, enable "Tap to translate" and then use the "To clipboard" option to show the Google Translate widget.

-Sentences can be marked as:
+Each sentences can be under one of the following statuses:

-- TODO -- meaning that you haven't exercised with them
+- _TODO_ -- meaning that you haven't exercised with them
-- DONE -- meaning that you guessed all words correctly
+- _DONE_ -- meaning that you guessed all words correctly
-- REPEAT -- meaning that you tried, but failed, to guess words correctly
+- _REPEAT_ -- meaning that you tried, but failed, to guess words correctly
-- IGNORE -- meaning that you decided you don't want this sentence to show in your quizes
+- _IGNORE_ -- meaning that you decided you don't want this sentence to show in your quizes

-The app will allow only a certain number of REPEAT sentences.
+The app will allow only a certain number of _REPEAT_ sentences.
 If you reach that number, no new sentences will be shown to you.
-Only when you fix REPEAT sentences (i.e. succes in guessing all the words), new ones will be evailable for you.
+Only when you fix _REPEAT_ sentences (i.e. succeed in guessing all the words), new ones will be available for you.

 ## TODO

 * Skip sentences for advances users who feel the first sentences are too easy.
 * Stats with graphs, goals, ...
+* Add more languages

 ## Screenshots